 Don’t be afraid to take your search back to the web for harder tutorials as your skills develop.

 Did you see this one coming?
 You likely did.
 Apple offers “The Definitive Book” since, you know, they created the software… You can download the guide for free in the iBooks store.
-They also have a “resource” section, which includes presentations, sample code, guides, and video tutorials.
+They also have a “resource” section, which includes presentations, sample codes, guides, and video tutorials.

 What’s more, if you like to learn by doing, and you have an iPad, Apple announced a really cool iPad app for you earlier this year: Swift Playgrounds.
 Swift Playgrounds is a “learn while you play” kind of app.
 You actually learn the basics of Swift as a way to solve puzzles in the Playground.
 Who knew learning could be fun?